 One option is to see this a real opportunity to transition into product management within your current company.
 I always mention this option first, because it’s the hopefully easiest one.
 Because the team knows that you know the product, you know everybody there, you’ve proven yourself and it will always be easier for you to make the move within your current company than try to prove everything to a different company.

-Now I understand that sometimes your current company won’t offered option because they don’t have that availability because they don’t have product or whatever it is.
+Now I understand that sometimes your current company won’t offer the option because they don’t have that availability or whatever it is.
 In those cases, I would look for an opportunity outside of your current company.
 Which is not impossible, but obviously it’s even more difficult because you need to prove yourself from scratch.
-Instead of proving that you’re already an existing business analyst with your software engineers you care about the product so much that you just want to make one step.

 Great question.
-I think I get this question at least once every week.
-Again, this is a very similar to the question I got about the tools.
-Yes, there’s an official definition, and I’m going to give it to you.
-But the reality is that every company defines the product team in a different way.
-For example, Microsoft calls “product managers,” “program managers,” in Apple the product managers there are not as relevant as the product designers.
+I think I get this question at least once per week.
+The reality is that every company defines the product team in a different way.
+For example, Microsoft calls “product managers,” “program managers,” and in Apple the product managers there are not as relevant as the product designers.

 At Google, every product manager has a very strong technical background, and there are companies where they have product owners and product managers, there are companies where they only have product owners, and companies where they only have product managers, and the list goes on and on.

 Technically, the product owner is the person who owns the vision for the product, this is the person who is the final decision maker, and the person who is really responsible for whatever is happening with the product.
 If their product team is small enough the product owner and the product manager might be the same person.